 You might even be in a position where your business is ready to expand – you might need to enhance and enlarge your sales team to cope with the extra demand.
 Again, without monitoring what is happening, you won’t know how to react most effectively.

 You want your sales team to always be busy, but you don’t want them to be too busy to treat the leads properly.
-Extra-busy periods are fine, but when it becomes the norm rather than the exception, you may need to carefully examine how your business is performing and make changes to ensure you always get the best from everyone – both your sales team and your customers.
+Extra-busy periods are fine, but when it becomes the norm rather than the exception, you may need to carefully examine how your business is performing.
+Then, make changes to ensure you always get the best from everyone – both your sales team and your customers.

 Why Funnel Analysis Matters